Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Abstract

 \section{Abstract}

-Consider a topologically transitive countable Markov shift and a let $f$ be a summable potential with bounded variation and finite Gurevic pressure.
-We prove that there exists an equilibrium state $\mu_{tf}$ for each $t > 1$ and that there exists accumulation points for $(\mu_{tf})_{t>1}$ as $t\to\infty$.
-Moreover, if we also assume that $f$ is a Markov potential we prove that the sequence of equilibrium states $(\mu_{tf})_{t > 1}$ converges as $t \to \infty$ to a $f$-maximizing measure $\mu_{\infty}$.
-We also prove that the entropy is continuous at $\infty$ with respect to the parameter $t$, that is $\lim_{t \to \infty} h(\mu_{tf})=h(\mu_{\infty})$.
-These results do not depend on the existence of Gibbs measures and, therefore, they extend results of \cite{MaUr01} and \cite{Sar99} for the existence of equilibrium states without the BIP property, \cite{JMU05} for the existence of accumulation points in this case, \cite{Kem11} for the convergence in the Markov case and, finally, a partial extension (under the additional hypothesis that the potential is Markov) we extend the result of \cite{Mor07} for the entropy limit.
+Consider a topologically transitive countable Markov shift and, let $f$ be a summable potential with bounded variation and finite Gurevic pressure.
+We prove that there exists an equilibrium state $\mu_{tf}$ for each $t > 1$ and that there exists accumulation points for the family $(\mu_{tf})_{t>1}$ as $t \to \infty$.
+We also prove that the Kolmogorov-Sinai entropy is continuous at $\infty$ with respect to the parameter $t$, that is $\lim_{t \to \infty} h(\mu_{tf})=h(\mu_{\infty})$, where $\mu_{\infty}$ is an accumulation point of the family $(\mu_{tf})_{t>1}$.
+These results do not depend on the existence of Gibbs measures and, therefore, they extend results of \cite{MaUr01} and \cite{Sar99} for the existence of equilibrium states without the BIP property, \cite{JMU05} for the existence of accumulation points in this case and, finally, we extend completely the result of \cite{Mor07} for the entropy zero temperature limit beyond the finitely primitive case.